axonivy-market/jsf-formarchive-util/jsf-formarchive-util-product/README.md

 # JSF Form Archive Utility

+With this utility you can take snapshots of your JSF UIs and thus archive in a user-friendly way which (user) inputs were made at certain points in time.

-This utility adds a snapshot of submitted jsf dialogs to case documents.
-After a form has been submitted you will find the created snapshot image on the case detail page.
-The task name will be taken as document name.
+- After a form has been submitted you will find the created snapshot image on the case detail page.
+- The task name will be taken as image name.

 ## Demo